safval/OpenPinouts/README.md

 # OpenPinouts

-The repository contains pinout of integrated circuits.
-Data stored in simple text format.
+The repository contains integrated circuits pinouts.
+Data is stored in simple text format.
-Each library stored in separate file.
+Each library are stored in separate file.

 There are some types of lines in the files.